moveit/moveit.ros.org/_posts/2022-03-15-moveit-for-areospace.md

 - Automation
 ---

-[Tiffany Cappellari](https://www.linkedin.com/in/tiffany-cappellari-199174149/) from [Southwest Research Institute](https://www.swri.org/) - MoveIt for Aerospace Automation Tasks

-Tiffany Cappellari provides a practitioner's perspective on how to include complex motion constraints into MoveIt's motion planning pipeline, as motivated by applications in aerospace automation.
-The lessons learned are transferrable to many other practically useful scenarios.
+[Tiffany Cappellari](https://www.linkedin.com/in/tiffany-cappellari-199174149/) from [Southwest Research Institute](https://www.swri.org/) provides a practitioner's perspective on how to include complex motion constraints into MoveIt's motion planning pipeline, as motivated by applications in aerospace automation.
+The lessons reviewed in her talk are transferrable to other industrial sectors.
 <div class="iframe-container">
 <div class="text-center">
 <iframe src="https://www.youtube-nocookie.com/embed/h3aMmEqeDuM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 </div>
 <br>

+This talk was part of the 2022 MoveIt Community Meeting, you can find more talks from that event [here](https://moveit.ros.org/events/2022-moveit-community-meeting/).